dfelinto/blender-manual/modifiers/generate/subsurf.rst

    Subdivide UVs on and off -- see the `.blend <http://wiki.blender.org/index.php/Media:Manual-Modifiers-Generate-Subsurf-SubdivideUVsExample.blend>`__ for the source of this image.

-:guilabel:`Options`\ :
+:guilabel:`Options`:
    :guilabel:`Subdivide UVs`
       When enabled, the UV maps will also be subsurfed (i.e. Blender will add "virtual" coordinates for all sub-faces created by this modifier).
-The easiest way to understand its effects is to view `Manual-Modifiers-Generate-Subsurf-SubdivideUVsExample.blend <http://wiki.blender.org/index.php/Media:Manual-Modifiers-Generate-Subsurf-SubdivideUVsExample.blend>`__\ .
+The easiest way to understand its effects is to view `Manual-Modifiers-Generate-Subsurf-SubdivideUVsExample.blend <http://wiki.blender.org/index.php/Media:Manual-Modifiers-Generate-Subsurf-SubdivideUVsExample.blend>`__.
    :guilabel:`Optimal Display`
       Restricts the wireframe display to only show a warped mesh cage edges, rather than the subdivided result, to help visualization.
 Without this, Edit Mode can look cluttered with lines that are not really there.

 .. figure:: /images/SubsurfEditCageOff.jpg